Guide for Authors

 - Figure captions begin with the term Figures.
 Figures should be with the captions placed below in limited numbers.

 - No punctuation is to be placed at the end of the caption.

 - Identify all elements found in the figure in the figure caption, use boxes, circles, etc., as coordinate points in graphs.

 - Identify previously published material by giving the source in the form of a reference citation at the end of the figure caption.

 - Read the Journal's Guide for Authors and ensure that the manuscript (text, tables, and figures) meets Journal requirements.

 - The manuscript contains the main sections outlined in Journal's Guide for Authors.

 - Spell-check the manuscript.

-- All authors must read the Ethics in publishing, Plagiarism prevention, Violation of publication ethics and Handling cases of misconduct before being submitted to the IJVS.
+- All authors must read the ethics in publishing, Plagiarism prevention, Violation of publication ethics, and Handling cases of misconduct before being submitted to the CBERJ.

-- Not only the Corresponding Author, but also the whole contributors of the manuscript are advised to be registered at the journal website in order to keep their names in the manuscript bio-sketches.
+- The corresponding author and the whole contributors of the manuscript are advised to be registered at the journal website to keep their names in the manuscript bio-sketches.